developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 -----

 ### Wallpaper
-Allows a background image to be specified for display in User Mode.
+Allows a background image to be specified for display in Admin and User Modes.
 If left unspecified, the system's default image is displayed. **Supports .bmp, .gif, .jpg, .png and .webp file formats.
 Resolution support varies by device**.
 If a selected image fails to display, Zebra recommends scaling down the resolution or selecting a different image.

 When selecting an image using the Preferences panel UI, use tap-navigation to locate the image in the device file system or specify the file name and path using the keyboard (required for restricted areas not visible to the file browser).